What we do

 Who we aim to help

-We primarily focus our efforts on information and tax matters affecting those least able to afford professional advice.
-This includes people who are claiming welfare benefits who have to navigate the complexities of the tax and benefits systems – quite often with some degree of overlap.
+We primarily focus our efforts on information and tax matters affecting those least able to afford professional advice including those areas of the benefits system that overlap with the tax system.

 Our work also encompasses some areas of law affecting those who may not be on a low income but who are often unrepresented and unaccustomed to taking tax advice.
 This is particularly where people inadvertently fall into non-compliance with complicated tax rules, such as the high income child benefit charge.